mozilla/addons-server/docs/api/topics/search.rst

     **Request**

     :param optional q: The query string to search for.
+    :type q: string
     :param optional cat: The category slug or ID to filter by.
 Use the category API to find the ids of the categories.
+    :type cat: int|string
     :param optional device: Filters by supported device.
 One of 'desktop', 'mobile', 'tablet', or 'firefoxos'.
+    :type device: string
     :param optional premium_types: Filters by whether the app is free or premium or has in-app purchasing.
 Any of 'free', 'free-inapp', 'premium', 'premium-inapp', or 'other'.
+    :type premium_types: string
     :param optional type: Filters by type of add-on.
 One of 'app' or 'theme'.
+    :type type: string
     :param optional app_type: Filters by type of web app.
 One of 'hosted' or 'packaged'.
+    :type app_type: string
     :param optional manifest_url: Filters by manifest URL.
 Requires an exact match and should only return a single result if a match is found.
     :type manifest_url: string
     :param optional sort: The fields to sort by.
-One of 'downloads', 'rating', 'price', 'created'.
-Can be used multiple times to sort by multiple criteria.
+One or more of 'downloads', 'rating', 'price', 'created', separated by commas.
 Sorts by relevance by default.
     :type sort: string

     The following parameters requires an OAuth token by a user with App